The Qualities of a Great Leader

 In order to influence someone, you need to know what already influences them and what influences you, and let those values inform your actions.
 Knowing your values will allow you to harness them and live a life to a certain standard that, as more people come into contact with you, will motivate them to also live by those standards, even when they’re not in your presence.
 When you master this skill of influential leadership, you’ll control the ultimate force for giving, creating, sharing and contributing more.

 Leadership skills aren’t something people are born with – they’re developed and strengthened over time like a muscle.
-If you commit to finding your purpose, honing your leadership skills and turning to others who you regard as incredible leaders for guidance, you’ll learn how to lead, too.
+If you commit to finding your purpose, honing good leadership qualities and turning to others who you regard as incredible leaders for guidance, you’ll learn how to lead, too.